Recent work and a reflection on three years of business | 2025

 This stat also appears in a 2021 Rangefinder article—and based on experience, it feels believable.
 If you’ve spent time in photography Facebook groups, you’ve seen the constant influx of newcomers—each one trying to build something that lasts.

-In short (and in my opinion), this high turnover is due to two factors in the photo industry: a low cost of entry and photographers pricing themselves too low.
+In short (and in my opinion), this high turnover in the photo industry is due to two factors: the low cost of entry allows many to enter the business, and photographers often keep their pricing too low, making it unsustainable to stay in business.

 But I digress.